 There are also special rules for developing countries to provide some scope for maintaining export subsidies under certain conditions.

-For more information on the other two trade defence measures that the EC uses to protect its domestic industries from unfair competition from third countries, see the pages in this guide on anti-dumping duty measures and safeguard measures.
+For more information on the other two trade defence measures that the EC uses to protect its domestic industries from unfair competition from third countries, see: anti-dumping duty measures and safeguard measures.